GAM-63 RASCAL: Operational history

 In early 1956, the USAF limited DB-47E production to just two aircraft.
 In May 1957 the USAF decided to field only one instead of two DB-47 squadrons equipped with the RASCAL missile.
 Strategic Air Command leadership believed the RASCAL was already obsolete.
 By December 1957, the USAF 445th Bomb Squadron of the USAF 321st Bomb Wing was training with the RASCAL.
 The first production RASCAL was accepted at Pinecastle Air Force Base on 30 October 1957.
 Funding shortages would prevent facilities from being built at Pinecastle Air Force Base until 1959.
 In August 1958 a review of the previous 6 months RASCAL testing revealed that out of 65 scheduled test launches only one launch was a success.
 More than half of the test launches were canceled and most of the others were failures.

 On 29 September 1958 the USAF terminated the RASCAL program.

 The AGM-28 Hound Dog replaced the GAM-63 program.
 The first flight tests of the Hound Dog were in April 1959, and the first operational Hound Dog was delivered to the USAF in December 1959.
 The first Hound Dog equipped SAC squadron reached initial operational capability in July 1960.
 The Hound Dog offered a weapon with nearly five times the range of the RASCAL, without command guidance, and without hazardous fuels to contend with.
-Two Hound Dogs could be carried by a B-52 as well as it’s normal bomb load.
+Two Hound Dogs could be carried by a B-52 as well as its normal bomb load.